aleixfalgueras/falgueras/README.md

 class and `SparkRepoProtocol`, it standardizes read and write operations while enabling custom implementations for specific backends such as BigQuery (`BqSparkRepo`).
 These implementations encapsulate backend-specific logic, allowing users to interact with data sources using a consistent interface.

+In contrast to `BqPandasRepo`, `BqSparkRepo` uses connectors gcs-connector-hadoop3 and spark-bigquery-with-dependencies in order to interact with BigQuery.